stackb/scala-gazelle/README.md

 - the file package(s)
 - wildcard imports

+"Names" represent a variety of things in a scala file.
+It might be a class instatiation (e.g `new Foo()`), a static method call `doSomething()`, and other similar names.

-Then, all *names* in the file are tested against the file scope.
-Matching symbols are added to the imports (type `RESOLVED_NAME`).
+In an earlier implementation of scala-gazelle, all *names* in the file were tested against the file scope and matching symbols are added to the imports list (of type `RESOLVED_NAME`).

+The drawback of that approach is that it was imprecise, potentially leading to false positive import resolutions (and unnecessary and/or incorrect `deps` list).

+Now, name resolution is an opt-in feature using the gazelle directive `gazelle:resolve_file_symbol_name` directive.

 ## How Required Imports are Resolved